-In 2018 Amerigo will complete a significant expansion of its operations to extract and process the higher grade Cauquenes historic tailings.
-The Cauquenes expansion was undertaken in two phases.
-Phase One was completed in December 2015 on time and under budget and extended MVC's life to at least 2037.
+MVC has essentially completed a phased expansion of its operations to extract and process the high-grade historic Cauquenes tailings.
+Phase One of the expansion was completed in December 2015 on time and under budget and extended MVC's life to at least 2037.
 The Phase One Capex budget was \$71.1 million and actual Capex was \$66.6 million.